Tuesday, 17 July 2018

 Naturally the camping ground was morgue-like at that hour, except for our Dutch cyclist neighbour, who was packing up to follow his heart homewards.
 We shook hands and wished each other well.

 As we would be coming back past the camping ground, we left our packs leaning against a tree and walked in to the village unencumbered.

-The bar was open, but to our amazement, the boulangerie was not – they usually open at the crack of dawn.
+The bar was open, but to our amazement, the boulangerie was not – boulangeries usually open at the crack of dawn.

-However, the baker was leaning in the doorway of his workroom, looking down the street, and invited us in, although the shop itself would not be open for another half-hour.
+However, the baker was leaning in the doorway of his workroom, gazing down the street, and invited us in, saying that the shop itself would not be open for another half-hour.

-Among the warm-smelling trays of breads and pastries, we selected what we wanted, paid and thanked our benefactor, and went to the bar next door for breakfast, which was all entirely delightful, thanks to the friendly baker.
+Among the warm-smelling trays of breads and pastries, we selected what we wanted, paid and thanked our benefactor, then went to the bar next door for breakfast, and it was all entirely delightful, thanks to the friendly baker.